 Provided you are happy to wear your hat and a coat, there is no reason why you cannot continue to cook and eat outside during the winter months.
 All you need to do is to install some sort of lighting in the eating and cooking areas.
 For this task, street-style lamps are a really good option.
 They cast their light wide and look quite decorative.
 It is wise to have them wired up so that they can be turned on and off independently of each other.

-In some climates, it is may be worth investing in some kind of patio heater.
+In some climates, it is worth investing in some kind of patio heater.
 Just be careful to buy one that is not likely to be tipped over.
 Accidents happen and a child can sustain quite nasty burns from a collision with a patio heater.

 Keeping the costs down